 Problems with body temperature are extremely common, and Western medicine has no solution for such a complaint, unless you've been diagnosed with a thyroid condition.
-In contrast, adjusting body temperature is a very basic capability of the Traditional Chinese Medicine (TCM) system, and it can be done temporarily, as in lowering a fever, or changed permanently, as for someone who suffers from hot flashes.
-In fact, correcting the body temperature is often done first, which can often relieve other symptoms that you thought were unrelated.
+In contrast, adjusting body temperature is a very basic capability of the Traditional Chinese Medicine (TCM) system, and it can be done temporarily, as in lowering a fever, or changed for the long term, as for someone who suffers from hot flashes.
+In fact, correcting the body temperature is typically done first, which can often relieve other symptoms that you thought were unrelated.
 A good example of this is fatigue.
 It is common that people who are cold also tend to be tired (though not always).
 Once they get treatment to warm up their body temperature, the fatigue goes away, too.

 Why Has No One Told You That Body Temperature Problems Can Be Successfully Treated with TCM?

 Unfortunately, outside of China where Western medicine and TCM are often integrated, medical doctors (MDs) are unfamiliar with TCM and so they remain unaware of its capabilities.

 For women in menopause, hormone replacement therapy (HRT) is often suggested as the only treatment option.
 There is some debate amongst researchers as to whether HRT is associated with increased risk of cancer, but we need not wait until this debate is resolved.
 Instead, acupuncture can stimulate the regulatory ability of the endocrine system and influence the production of hormones from within the body.
 This is a more gentle and less invasive solution than externally adding hormones to the body with HRT.

 Once enough people have experienced this type of treatment, it will eventually become common knowledge that it is possible to successfully resolve body temperature problems with TCM, even while modern Western medicine is still debating the legitimacy of TCM techniques.